-- 2.21 The site is located towards the western fringe of the village of Bovingdon (delineated by the red line in Figure 3).
+- 2.22 The site is located towards the western fringe of the village of Bovingdon (delineated by the red line in Figure 1).
 It is irregular in shape and extends to approximately 2.6 hectares (ha) (approximately 6.42 acres).
 This includes a surface water drainage pond to the southeast of the site which occupies approximately 0.6ha (approximately 1.48 acres) of land.
-The balancing pond is steep sided and surrounded by a perimeter fence. - 2.22 Access to the site is currently available from Chesham Road and Molyneaux Avenue the latter also serving as the primary access for Her Majesty's Prison (HMP) The Mount, for properties on Lancaster Drive, Mitchell Close and Lysander Close.
-The site is bounded to the west by Molyneaux Avenue, north by Lancaster Drive, southeast by an old telephone exchange and east by residential development. - 2.23 The site is presently vacant with occasional piles of rubbish and shrubs and young trees beginning to colonise the area.
+The balancing pond is steep sided and surrounded by a perimeter fence. - 2.23 Access to the site is currently available from Chesham Road and Molyneaux Avenue the latter also serving as the primary access for Her Majesty's Prison (HMP) The Mount, for properties on Lancaster Drive, Mitchell Close and Lysander Close.
+The site is bounded to the west by Molyneaux Avenue, north by Lancaster Drive, southeast by an old telephone exchange and east by residential development. - 2.24 The site is presently vacant characterised by grass coverage, shrubs and young trees which are beginning to colonise the area.
 The south, west, and south eastern boundaries of the site are bordered by strips of young broadleaved planting.